VEXtraterrestrial-Dawgs/2020-rise-above/notes/2020-10-25 Meeting Notes.md

 | 3 | 2 |

 **My Take on the Results:**
-Since this is fairly consistent, resetting the gyro sensor every 90 degree turn will probably be the best option going forward.
+Since this is fairly consistent, resetting the gyro sensor every turn will probably be the best option going forward.

 **Color Sensor:**
 - To test color, I positioned the color sensor over the white panels of the board and over the black stripes of the board.
 The results are the return value of the color sensor: darker colors are lower numbers and lighter colors are higher numbers.
 I used the grayscale mode on the color sensor to test this.